Missing a contract renewal is easily done, especially in a growing business.

 This second scenario could, potentially, be advantageous for you but it could also leave you exposed if your supplier elects to walk away and you don’t have sufficient time to secure a replacement.

 So, if you’re responsible for an individual contract, a department’s contracts or even all the contracts for a business, how can you create a successful contract renewal strategy and avoid missing renewal dates?

 What Contract Renewal Process should you use?

 To improve your contract renewal process, there are a number of steps you should follow:

 - Record all contract dates centrally

 - Build in a contract review process and make time for it

 - Negotiate from a position of strength

-Let's look at the process in more detail.
+Let's look at this contract process in more detail.

 Step 1 - Record All Contract Dates Centrally